 I’ve played the first half of RE5 and through those three chapters gamers spend a good majority of time shooting people with dark skin.
 There are moments that some will never connect with racism, but that others will see as clear use of racist iconography.

 The game begins with Chris Redfield walking through an African village that appears uninfected.
 He sees some men kicking something in a sack.
 The implication is that even before the infection, these are bad people.
 If RE5 were set on another continent and these characters had white skin, no one would give it a second thought.
 Typical “village full of bad guys” gaming clich?.
 But these characters are black.
-And as such the imagery resident-evil-5can be perceived to have racist undertones.
+And as such the imagery can be perceived to have racist undertones.
 Later, there is a cutscene depicting a white woman being dragged into a house by an infected black man.
 In its recent hands-on, Eurogamer criticized this moment in particular for playing into traditional racist fear-mongering.
 To propagate fear of blacks from the time of slavery and through the Civil Rights movement in the United States, white society was warned that big black men are coming for your daughters.

 Do these images and the fact that the core gameplay has you shooting black men and women make RE5 racist?
 The answer is going to vary greatly from one person to the next and, perhaps more significantly, from one region to the next.
 In Japan, for example, it’s unlikely that the events depicted in Resident Evil 5 will be viewed as racist in any way.
 Japan and other Asian nations never experienced centuries of racist oppression against blacks.
 In Europe and America, where racism continues to be an issue to this day, and where, less than two centuries ago, slavery was legal, the imagery will likely resonate more substantially.